Clinical-Genomics/BALSAMIC/docs/install.rst

   # Note:
   # 1. COSMIC key is in variable $COSMIC_KEY
   # 2. For genome version hg38, set --genome-version to hg38
-  # 3. For using develop container version, set --container-version to develop
+  # 3. For using develop container version, set --cache-version to develop
   # 4. For submitting jobs to slurm cluster, use option --account

   balsamic init --outdir ~/balsamic_cache \